 In addition, the Nasdaq National Market, where many publicly held telecommunications companies, including our company, are traded, often experiences extreme price and volume fluctuations.
 These fluctuations often have been unrelated or disproportionate to the operating performance of these companies.
-The trading prices of many technology companies continue to trade at multiples of earnings or revenues which are substantially above historic levels.
-These trading prices and multiples may not be sustainable.
-These broad market and industry factors may seriously harm the market price of our common stock, regardless of our actual operating performance.
 In the past, following periods of volatility in the market price of an individual company's securities, securities class action litigation often has been instituted against that company.
 This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources.